Index

 - Can I use other incentives alongside GO ZERO?

-- How are rebates funded?
-Will there be future phases of the program?
+- Will there be future phases of the program?

 - What qualifies as existing single family or multifamily buildings, and existing commercial property for small business?